sean-d/sloth/README.md

 ### Literals

-Five types of literals are implemented.

 #### Integer

-`Integer` represents an integer value.
-Floating point numbers can not be handled.
+`Integer` represents an integer value. where are floats? indeed, where are they.

 **Format:**